 Company Formation in Bahrain – the Options of a Foreign Investor

-Once the constitutive documents have been prepared and the lease of a premises to serve as the company’s office has been secured Messrs X and Y may approach the Bahrain Investment Centre (BIC) to submit the documents required in order to obtain the approval of the Ministry of Commerce (MoC).
-Without the MoC’s consent the company cannot be incorporated.
-In addition to the draft MOA the pair should also present their completed company registration application form, relevant identification and the lease agreement relating to the company’s premises.
-Furthermore they shall require their respective CVs and proof of qualification.
+Once the constitutive documents have been prepared and the lease of premises to serve as the company’s office has been secured Messrs X and Y may approach the Bahrain Investment Centre (BIC) to submit the documents required in order to obtain the approval of the Ministry of Commerce (MoC).
+Without the MoC’s consent, the company cannot be incorporated.
+In addition to the draft MOA, the pair should also present their completed company registration application form, relevant identification and the lease agreement relating to the company’s premises.
+Furthermore, they shall require their respective CVs and proof of qualification.

-This has the effect that Mr Y becomes the sole shareholder of Z WLL.
-As the number of shareholders has fallen below 2 the provisions of Article 261 shall apply, thus effecting the transformation of Z WLL into a single person company by force of law.
-As per Article 2(a) a single person company is a separate type of entity, and such a transformation will require Mr Y to examine the relevant provisions of the Commercial Companies Law to ensure Z WLL remains compliant.
-In order to maintain the existing company model Mr Y will have 30 days in which to transfer some of the shares to at least one other third party – the minimum number of shareholders (namely 2) will then have been achieved, and Z WLL will retain its status.
+This has the effect that Mr. Y becomes the sole shareholder of Z WLL.
+As the number of shareholders has fallen below 2 the provisions of Article 261 shall apply, thus affecting the transformation of Z WLL into a single person company by force of law.
+As per Article 2(a) a single person company is a separate type of entity, and such a transformation will require Mr. Y to examine the relevant provisions of the Commercial Companies Law to ensure Z WLL remains compliant.
+In order to maintain the existing company model Mr. Y will have 30 days in which to transfer some of the shares to at least one other third party – the minimum number of shareholders (namely 2) will then have been achieved, and Z WLL will retain its status.

-The transformation of Z WLL into a different category of entity and the responsibility of ensuring that the single person company complies with a different set of provisions may be cumbersome to Mr Y. However the capacity to amend the company’s structure in Bahrain affords benefits which are not available in the UAE, where the right to operate a sole establishment outside of a free zone is afforded only to local citizens.
-Despite the fact that he will have to exercise diligence in researching the relevant applicable law Mr Y may continue to operate the company without much inconvenience.
+The transformation of Z WLL into a different category of the entity and the responsibility of ensuring that the single person company complies with a different set of provisions may be cumbersome to Mr. Y. However, the capacity to amend the company’s structure in Bahrain affords benefits which are not available in the UAE, where the right to operate a sole establishment outside of a free zone is afforded only to local citizens.
+Despite the fact that he will have to exercise diligence in researching the relevant applicable law Mr. Y may continue to operate the company without much inconvenience.

 Perhaps more appealing than the country’s beach scene…